Faculty Development

 Cross-disciplinary science is just one element that makes ISB unique.
 New faculty members join an organization whose labs take great pride in working together.
 In fact, 20 percent of all peer-reviewed published papers last year involved research from more than one lab within ISB.
 We are committed to continuing a collaborative environment.

-Our faculty participate in the formation of spin-out companies, and strategically partner with healthcare and industry to transfer technologies, products and new concepts generated by our ambitious projects.
+Our faculty participate in the formation of spin-out companies, and strategically partner with healthcare and industry to transfer technologies, products and new concepts generated by our ambitious projects to society.
 Faculty inventions are supported by a robust commercialization path that has resulted in more than 90 patents.

-• • Equitable scientific training, education and outreach
+• Expanding access to scientific training, education, and outreach

-A foundational element of ISB is to make quality STEM (science, technology, engineering, and mathematics) education a reality for every student regardless of gender, race or socioeconomic status.
+A foundational element of ISB is to make quality STEM (science, technology, engineering, and mathematics) education a reality for every student.

 In the heart of an innovation district